- Interdisciplinary artist Ann Carlson introduces her newest work, a duet created in collaboration with inkBoat (based in Switzerland)

 Dumbo Redacted is a solo stage-based work choreographed and performed by Ann Carlson.
 It is informed by the movement and mythologies surrounding earth’s largest land mammal.
 Set inside a circus ring and caught in a story out of sequence and out of date, Dumbo Redacted plays with clumsy grace and wild quiet as it collides and colludes with time, gravity, fury, and redemption.

-Ms. Carlson is the recipient of over thirty commissions and numerous awards for her artistic work, including two American Masters Award, multiple years of support from Rockefeller Foundation MAP program, a USA Artist Award, a Rockefeller Seed Grant; a USA Artist Fellowship; a Guggenheim Fellowship; a New York Foundation for the Arts Fellowship; a MANCC’s Living Legacy Artist; and a Fellowship from the Foundation for Contemporary Art, among others.
+Carlson is the recipient of numerous awards and over thirty commissions for her artistic work.
+Awards include: Creative Capital Award, Doris Duke Performing Artist Award, Two American Masters, numerous Creative Capital MAPfund awards; a Rockefeller Seed Grant; a USA Artist Fellowship; a Guggenheim Fellowship; a New York Foundation for the Arts Fellowship; a MANCC’s Living Legacy Artist; and a Fellowship from the Foundation for Contemporary Art, among others.
 She was an artist fellow at the Radcliffe Institute for Advanced Studies Fellowship/Harvard University.
-Carlson has received three awards from the National Choreographic Initiative; a Doris Duke Award for New Work; the first Cal/Arts Alpert Award in Choreography, a prestigious three-year choreographic fellowship from the National Endowment for the Arts, as well as eight years of consecutive support from the NEA.
-Most recently, Carlson was invited by the Robert Rauschenberg Foundation to be in residence next year on Captiva Island, Florida and most recently was in residence at Ucross Foundation in Wyoming, sponsored by the Center for the Art of Performance, at UCLA.
+Carlson has received three awards from the National Choreographic Initiative; a Doris Duke Award for New Work; the first Cal/Arts Alpert Award in Choreography; and a prestigious three-year choreographic fellowship from the National Endowment for the Arts.
+Carlson completed a residency hosted by the Robert Rauschenberg Foundation on Captiva Island, Florida and most recently was in residence at Ucross Foundation in Wyoming, sponsored by the Center for the Art of Performance, at UCLA.